w3gh/stats/README.md

 quit and ENTER.

+All schema's located in app/data/
-Import install.schema.sql into your database on Linux/Unix command line, use the following commands:
+For clean install you need install 'ghost.schema.sql' first, after 'install.schema.sql' For import sql into your database on Linux/Unix command line, use the following commands:

 	mysql -uYOUR_USER -pYOUR_PASSWORD YOUR_DATABASE < install.schema.sql